 Becoming an alcoholic is easy; learning how to stop drinking takes work and diligence.
+Once cannot suddenly stop drinking without going through withdrawal.
 This guide will walk you through the stages of alcohol withdrawal.

-We’re a professional alcohol rehab where we treat hundreds of clients who were alcoholics.
+We’re a professional alcohol rehab where we treat hundreds of clients alcohol addictions.
 But using some of these methods (and other strategies), many of them are sober today.

 Let’s take a look at alcohol withdrawal symptoms, so you know exactly what’s happening and what to expect during an alcohol detox.

 If you (or a loved one) are going through alcohol withdrawal right now, scroll down to read “Stages of Alcohol Withdrawal”

 Next, we’ll break down the stages along with helpful tips and remedies you can use to ease your physical and mental health related discomfort.
 Knowing what to expect can prevent failure and relapse.